Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/setup-follow-camera.md

-# Add procedural behavior to a Cinemachine Camera
+# Follow and frame a character

-Create and set up a Follow Camera.
+Create and set up a Cinemachine Camera that automatically follows and frames a character.

 > [!NOTE]
 > Your Scene must include a GameObject you can target to follow it with the Cinemachine Camera.